Vyral/jeff-riber/_posts/2019-03-28-dont-be-fooled-instant-offer-companies-arent-as-good-of-a-deal-as-they-try-to-seem.md

 ---
 layout: post
 title: >-
-  Don’t Be Fooled: Instant Offer Companies Aren’t as Good a Deal as They Try to Seem
+  Don’t Be Fooled: Instant Offer Companies Aren’t as Good of a Deal as They Try to Seem
-date: 2019-03-28 14:40:56
+date: 2019-03-28 14:40:00
 tags:
   - Home Buyer Tips
 excerpt: >-